masak/workshop/compose.md

 That really got me thinking.
 I hadn't considered composition and composability such a big deal up until then.
 But I think it is.

-Two simple examples of composability, just so we're talking about something
+Three simple examples of composability, just so we're talking about something
 concrete:

 * LEGO pieces.
 A LEGO piece has nice button-like knobs at the top.
 When you